minetest-mods/technic/README.md

 License
 -------

-See mod folders for their licences
+Unless otherwise stated, all components of this modpack are licensed under the LGPL, V2 or later.
+See also the individual mod folders for their secondary/alternate licenses, if any.